 Instructions

-- Remove the beef and onion mixture to a clean bowl and set it off to the side.
+- Transfer the browned beef to a clean plate and repeat with the remaining.

 Buy the Cookbook: Simply Scratch : 120 Wholesome Homemade Recipes Made Easy Now available on Amazon »